-It starts with us — the parents.
-Kids cannot even think at the maturity level needed to break a behavior cycle, let alone do anything about it.
+Kids cannot think at the maturity level needed to break a behavior cycle, let alone do anything about it.
 So, as the parents, it has to start with us.
-The foundation for well-adjusted kids always starts with us.

-Have a strong-willed child?
-Even better.
+If you have a strong-willed child, even better.
 Routines allow kids to feel a sense of control, something that is very important to a strong-willed child.

-Between kid activities, school and always squeezing in tech time, kids are going to bed later and having a difficult time settling before sleep.
-One of the most basic things you can do for your kids behavior, health and well-being is to help them get the sleep they need.
+Between kid activities, school, and always squeezing in tech time, kids are going to bed later and having a difficult time settling before sleep.
+One of the most basic things you can do for your kids’ behavior, health, and well-being is help them get the sleep they need.

 Though kids are hardwired to care, they aren’t born empathetic, just like they aren’t born knowing how to order a latte at Starbucks (wink).
 It’s a learned behavior.

 “Empathy promotes kindness, prosocial behaviors, and moral courage, and it is an effective antidote to bullying, aggression, prejudice and racism.
 It’s why Forbes urges companies to adopt empathy and perspective-taking principles.
 The Harvard Business Review named it as one of the ‘essential ingredients for leadership success and excellent performance.’” – Dr. Michele Borba, psychologist and parenting expert